The Americans with Disabilities Act

 Title 1 of ADA makes it unlawful for any employer to discriminate against a qualified applicant or employee because of a disability in any aspect of employment.
 ADA Title I covers employers with 15 or more employees, including state and local governments.

-The U.S. Equal Employment Opportunity Commission (EEOC) enforces the employment provisions of the ADA.
+The United States Equal Employment Opportunity Commission (EEOC) enforces the employment provisions of the ADA.
 The EEOC website provides a series of Questions and Answers about Blindness and Vision Impairments in the Workplace and the Americans with Disabilities Act that address the following issues:

 - when a vision impairment is a disability under the ADA;